-Emissions from electricity generation vary by type of fuel/energy source and by type and efficiency of electric power plants.
+Emissions from electricity generation vary by type of energy source and by type and efficiency of electric power plants.
 The amount of CO2 produced per kWh during any period of time will vary according to the sources of electricity supplied to the electric power grid during that time.
 Therefore, electricity-related CO2 emissions and CO2 emission factors will vary hourly, daily, monthly, and annually.
 The U.S. Energy Information Administration (EIA) publishes CO2 emissions estimates related to electricity generation on a monthly and annual basis.

 The table below presents data on total annual electricity net generation and CO2 emissions at utility-scale electric power plants and a CO2 emission factor (pounds of CO2/kWh) for coal, natural gas, and petroleum, and the average of all energy sources.
-Actual CO2 emissions per KWh from specific power plants may vary considerably from the factors in the table.
+Actual CO2 emissions per kWh from specific power plants may vary considerably from the factors in the table.